sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 parameter of our marker to work out what type of paragraph we are.
 We clear the `he@dingstyle` flag to its default and look up the type of the paragraph and for each type we do what needs to be done.
-If it is `title` then set the reference mark to the sentinal `title` to indicate that we are on a title page and not to output headers and footers.
+If it is `title` then set the reference mark to the sentinel `title` to indicate that we are on a title page and not to output headers and footers.
 This also applies to diglot marks.
 If we are not in a title block already but we are in a headings block, then finish the headings block.
 Now start a title block (which does nothing if we are already in a title